Skip to main content

 Muriwai

-Our geotechnical supplier GHD is completing onsite assessments of the area and providing mitigation options for properties.
+Our geotechnical supplier GHD has completed the risk assessments for the majority of properties in the area and provided mitigation options for properties.

 Most affected Muriwai properties have received their final property categorisation.

-We aim to release the Muriwai Landslide Risk Assessment Report and Muriwai Mitigations Options Report to affected property owners in March.
-The second (and final) release of this report will be made publicly available at a later date.
+The second and final Muriwai Landslide Risk Assessment Report and Muriwai Mitigations Options Report were sent to affected property owners in May.
+The Landslide Risk Assessment Report is available publicly.

 Piha and Karekare

 We are working on property categorisation and landslide reports.
-Read the latest Piha and Karekare updates.
+Visit Piha/Karekare recovery news for the latest updates.

 Rest of Auckland